ckampfe/shelldb/README.md

 # shelldb

-Record your `zsh` shell history in a SQLite database.
+Record your `zsh` command history to a SQLite database.

 ## installation